Find a Lender-Approved Local Conveyancer in Earls Court

 Ready to buy a new home?
 Find a law firm approved by your lender.

-• 3 The practices listed on our directory have a variation of conveyancing solicitors, legal executives and support staff handling over one hundred thousand cases annually.
+• 2 The firms identified on our web pages have a variation of conveyancing solicitors, legal executives and support staff handling over one hundred thousand cases each year.

 Recently asked questions about conveyancing in Earls Court

-Are there restrictive covenants that are commonly identified as part of conveyancing in Earls Court?
+Are there restrictive covenants that are commonly identified during conveyancing in Earls Court?

-Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Earls Court.
+Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Earls Court.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 An example of a Freehold Enfranchisement matter before the tribunal for a Earls Court property is 5 Wetherby Gardens in June 2014. the Tribunal concluded that the price to be paid for the freehold of the property was £2,369,452.
-This case was in relation to 5 flats.
-The unexpired term as at the valuation date was 38.98 years.
+This case related to 5 flats.
+The unexpired lease term was 38.98 years.

 Last updated